 Using 3rd party Apps

 Some 3rd party apps, such as Corkz and VinoPal, interface with CellarTracker via a private API.
 CellarTracker does not currently implement OAuth 2.0 or some other mechanism to grant access to your CellarTracker account to these applications.
 We are certainly considering that for the future, but for now we have made some minor upgrades to our API so that these applications will not need to retain your password.
 There is now a Credentials API that can be passed a handle and password and in return receive a valid password hash.
-Both CellarVU and Cor.kz plan to use this in their next major releases.
+Both VinoPal and Cor.kz have been using this for several years.
 Also, the current/latest version of Cor.kz has already switched over to HTTPS for all calls to CellarTracker.
 If you have concerns about this, we either recommend not using these applications or using a special password just for CellarTracker, Cor.kz and VinoPal that is DIFFERENT from passwords that you using for banking and other transactional accounts.

 A Note on Credit Card Security

 This is actually a non-sequitur, but with the recent announcement of stolen credit cards at Wine Library, we thought we should comment on credit card security at CellarTracker.
 We have actually made a very conscious decision from day 1 to NEVER store or even handle cardholder data.
-All voluntary payments to CellarTracker come via a webpage hosted at payflowlink.paypal.com as part of the PayFlow Link payment service.
-This is a 3rd party payment service originally developed by Verisign and later acquired by PayPal as part of their Merchant Division.
+All voluntary payments to CellarTracker come via a dropin form hosted by Braintree Gateway as part of the Braintree Payments service.
+This is a 3rd party payment service owned by PapPal.
 All cardholder data that you enter is handled only by PayPal.
 We never have access to complete credit card details, and we don't want it.
-PCI compliance is a real pain in the neck, and touching credit cards is akin to playing with munitions.
+(PCI compliance is a real pain in the neck, and touching credit cards is akin to playing with munitions.)